swc-nw/r-novice-gapminder/09-vectorisation.md

 > `all()` will return `TRUE` if *all* elements of a vector are `TRUE`
 >

-Most functions are lso operate on element-wise on vectors:
+Most functions also operate element-wise on vectors:

 **Functions**